Personal Journey, Ethos and Philosophy of Yoga

-It is clearly a way of life in many ways.
-And during my training it’s been just like if, finally,
+It is a way of life in many aspects.
+As I was training to become a teacher, it’ was just like if, finally,

 It just matched what I was already implementing and changing in my life,

-trying to be more green, more fair, more healthy, more aware of our environment
+trying to be more green, more conscious, healthier, and more aware of our environment

-and the massive challenges coming ahead for all of us, more mindful of my body and choices.
+and the massive challenges coming ahead of all of us, more mindful of my body and choices.